Woolloongabba, Brisbane, Queensland

 Aurecon was awarded a contract to provide structural, façade, electrical, dry fire engineering and information and communications technology services for the facility.

 The mechanical services contract was awarded to MultiTech Solutions.
-The contractor is also responsible for design, documentation and contract administration.
+The contractor was responsible for design, documentation and contract administration.

 In May 2010, Netherlands-based medical treatment manufacturer DSM Biologics agreed with the Australian Institute for Bioengineering and Nanotechnology to design, build and operate the biopharmaceutical manufacturing facility at the TRI.

-The TRI project is being financed by $140 m from the Australian Government, $107m from the Queensland government and $50m from Atlantic Philanthropies.
-Queensland University of Technology will provide $25m and University of Queensland will fund $10m.
+The TRI project was financed by $140 m from the Australian Government, $107m from the Queensland government and $50m from Atlantic Philanthropies.
+Queensland University of Technology provided $25m and University of Queensland funded $10m.

-Australia's Government has agreed to provide funding of $10 million for the biopharmaceutical manufacturing.
+Australia’s Government agreed to provide funding of $10 million for the biopharmaceutical manufacturing.